Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Experiment

-There are some important observations in the overall accuracies on the SyntaxGym benchmark: \begin{itemize} \item TPT\texttt{[zero]}, which is equivalent to a Transformer LM, underperformed all TPTs with some implicit syntactic supervision, suggesting that tree-planting can introduce syntactic knowledge to TPTs. \item TPTs\texttt{[rand.][seq.]} also underperformed all TPTs with some implicit syntactic supervision, indicating that not KL Divergence loss itself but the loss based on \textit{syntactic structures} is necessary. \item Among TPTs with some implicit syntactic supervision, TPT\texttt{[dep.]} achieved the best performance.
-We further investigate this point in Subsection~\ref{subsec:circuit}. \item Most importantly, despite the lack of explicit syntactic supervision, TPTs\texttt{[dep.][cons.]} significantly outperformed not only the comparable SLMs (unmarked PLM and PLM-mask) but also the various SLMs that generate hundreds of syntactic structures in parallel (PLM$\dag$ and PLM-mask$\dag$). \end{itemize} Even though the best TPT\texttt{[dep.]} underperformed the reference points of the more costly TG and the larger LLM-like models, these observations adequately suggest that tree-planting and TPTs are the promising foundation for SLLMs.
+There are some important observations in the overall accuracies on the SyntaxGym benchmark: \begin{itemize} \item TPT\texttt{[zero]}, which is equivalent to a Transformer LM, underperformed all TPTs with some implicit syntactic supervision, suggesting that tree-planting can induce data-efficient syntactic generalization. \item TPTs\texttt{[rand.][seq.]} also underperformed all TPTs with some implicit syntactic supervision, indicating that not KL Divergence loss itself but the loss based on \textit{syntactic structures} is necessary. \item Among TPTs with some implicit syntactic supervision, TPT\texttt{[dep.]} achieved the best performance.
+We further investigate this point in \S\ref{subsec:circuit}. \item Most importantly, despite the lack of explicit generation of syntactic structures, TPTs\texttt{[dep.][cons.]} significantly outperformed not only the comparable SLMs (unmarked PLM and PLM-mask) but also the various SLMs that generate hundreds of syntactic structures in parallel (PLM$\dag$ and PLM-mask$\dag$). \end{itemize} Even though the best TPT\texttt{[dep.]} underperformed the reference points of TG, which consumed at least $300\times$ higher inference cost, and LLM-like models, which were trained on at least $250\times$ larger data, these observations adequately suggest that TPTs can learn human-like syntactic knowledge as data-efficiently as SLMs while maintaining the modeling space of Transformer LMs unchanged.

 Regarding perplexity, although TPT\texttt{[dep.]} numerically underperformed its comparable baselines, they all achieved similar perplexity with no significant differences.